Delhi govt launches chatbot, website to boost citizen participation in fight against pollution | Science-Environment

 Delhi Environment Minister Gopal Rai on Thursday launched a chatbot and website to facilitate people's participation in the fight against pollution.

+''They can use the chatbot to send information regarding incidents of carpooling, use of public transport, any grievances, carrying out door-to-door campaigning to get people to sign pledges.
+They can also perform Nukkad Naataks, paint encouraging messages on walls, and use other creative ways to do their part, all of which can be shared with us via the chatbot,'' Rai said.

+The minister said the students and youth will receive points for these activities, depending on which top 100 will be rewarded and felicitated publicly so that more and more people feel encouraged to join the movement.

-Meanwhile, the one-stop website – www.delhifightspollution.in – will let visitors know about the pollution levels in the national capital and the steps they can take to control various types of pollution, Rai said.
+The one-stop website ''www.delhifightspollution.in'' will let visitors know about the pollution levels in the national capital and the steps they can take to control various types of pollution, Rai said.

+He said complete information about all the campaigns being run to keep air pollution in check can be found on the website and effective use of the content will help spread awareness.

+Essential information about the EV Policy and Tree Transplantation Policy among other data will be available on the website.
+The Environment minister further appealed to the youth to participate in the ''war waged by CM Arvind Kejriwal against pollution in Delhi'' through social media platforms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)